 Type of weight bearing surface

-Runners are a high-risk group for getting shin splints due to the nature of the sport, where the legs are placed under repetitive stress.
-Other groups such as military personnel in the Singapore Armed Forces, tennis players and dancers are also at risk of developing shin splints.
+Runners are a high-risk group for getting shin splints due to the nature of the sport, as their legs are placed are under repetitive stress.
+Other groups such as military personnel, active sportspeople and dancers are also at risk of developing shin splints.

 Pain at the inside edge of the tibia (shin bone), aggravated by manual pressure